How Peter Frampton Finally Hit the Big Time With ‘Frampton Comes Alive!’

 Frampton was a prodigy who counted David Bowie among his childhood friends.
-By age 18 he'd already tasted success with the Herd and had formed Humble Pie with Steve Marriott.
-Together they would record four studio albums before jumping on the '70s live LP bandwagon with Performance Rockin' the Fillmore at the end of 1971.
+By age 18, he'd already tasted success with the Herd and had formed Humble Pie with Steve Marriott.
+Together, they would record four studio albums before jumping on the '70s live LP bandwagon with Performance Rockin' the Fillmore at the end of 1971.
 It would be Humble Pie's most successful album, but the band's hotshot guitarist was gone before it came out.

 At the tender age of 21, Frampton had two successful bands in his rear-view mirror and a limitless road ahead of him.
 His first solo album, 1972's Wind of Change, eschewed the muscular boogie of Humble Pie for a more acoustic, singer-songwriter vibe akin to James Taylor.
 Songs like the album's title cut introduced the new, mellow Frampton while "It's a Plain Shame" and a cover of the Stones' "Jumpin' Jump Flash" seemed tailored for his established fan base.
 In other words, the album was neither fish nor fowl, and sales were disappointing.

 The following year's Frampton's Camel also had its mellow moments, most notably "Lines on My Face," but album closer "Do You Feel Like We Do" demonstrated a glimmer of things to come.
 Compared to the version that we all know and love, this take is a toothless, caged lion.
 There's ferocity lurking beneath the studio production, but it just can't break through.
-The album did better than Wind of Change but still didn't manage to break into the top 100.
+The album did better than Wind of Change but still didn't manage to break into the Top 100.

 For 1974's Somethin's Happening Frampton pulled out all the stops.
 He recorded at Headley Grange, home of no less than Led Zeppelin IV.
 He recruited Nicky Hopkins, the Rolling Stones' sideman, to play keyboards on a couple of tracks.
 He even had the legendary Hipgnosis team design the album cover.
 Although tracks like "Doobie Wah" and "I Wanna Go to the Sun" were solid enough, the album didn't fare any better than its predecessors.

-Album number four, 1975's self-titled Frampton is when things started to gel.
+Album No. 4, 1975's self-titled Frampton is when things started to gel.
 The acoustic Frampton and the electric rocker finally came together in the album's second track, "Show Me the Way."
 The song also featured the talk box, a guitar effect that he'd first encountered years earlier while doing session work for George Harrison's All Things Must Pass.
 The album's only other single was a soft rocker in the style of "Wind of Change," "Baby I Love Your Way."
 On the strength of its two singles, Frampton cracked the top 40, but not by much.